 Sidewalk ObstructionsCity Ordinance 36-59 requires that sidewalks be kept clear of obstructions, which includes snow.
-If you have a sidewalk along the street across your yard, you are responsible for removing snow within 24 hours of snowfall and keeping trees branches and bushes from covering any part of the sidewalk.
-Generally, tree branches should be trimmed to 8-feet above the sidewalk surface.
+If you have a sidewalk along the street across your yard, you are responsible for removing snow within 16 hours of snowfall and keeping tree branches and bushes from covering any part of the sidewalk.
+Generally, tree branches should be trimmed to 8 feet above the sidewalk surface.

 If you observe an obstructed sidewalk, please email the Engineering Department.

 New Sewer and / or Water ServiceThe appropriate fees can be determined from the Sewer/Water Connection Fee Schedule.
 You will also need to fill out a right of way permit application since most public utilities are in City streets and therefore you will also need to provide a street restoration fee.
 In addition, any digging in the street will require an insured excavator do the digging (who must also provide either a $1,000 performance bond or certified cashiers check in that amount).